Increase Broadband Speed

 Table 1: Before and after Openreach charges for FTTP on Demand (excluding VAT)

-Changes should open the door to monthly subscriptions well below £100 per month
+Changes could open the door to monthly subscriptions below £100 per month

 The Openreach prices shown above are those paid by ISPs and do not represent the prices that end customers have to pay, since providers have additional costs to provide service.
 However, substantial price declines from Openreach will, obviously, help to lower prices paid by end customers.